-SenTec TC Sensors
+Sentec TC Sensors

-SenTec TC Sensors provide superior performance, are robust, reliable and require comparatively low maintenance.
-They combine within a patented digital sensor design the optical components needed for 2-wavelength, reflectance pulse oximetry with the components needed to measure PCO_2 and - in case of the OxiVenTTM Sensor only - PO_2 .
+Sentec TC Sensors provide superior performance, are robust, reliable and require comparatively low maintenance.
+They combine within a patented digital sensor design the optical components needed for 2-wavelength, reflectance pulse oximetry with the components needed to measure PCO_2 and - in case of the OxiVenTTM Sensor only $-PO_2$.

-PO_2 (OxiVenTTM Sensor) is measured with dynamic fluorescence quenching, an oxygen sensing technology measuring the oxygen molecules present in the vicinity of a fluorescent dye being immobilized in a thin carrying layer incorporated within the sensor surface.
+$PO_2(OxiVenT^{TM}Sensor)$ is measured with dynamic fluorescence quenching, an oxygen sensing technology measuring the oxygen molecules present in the vicinity of a fluorescent dye being immobilized in a thin carrying layer incorporated within the sensor surface.

-The PCO $2$ measurement of SenTec TC Sensors (V-Sign[TM] Sensor 2, OxiVenT[TM] Sensor) is based on a Stow-Severinghaus type PCO $2$ sensor, i.e. a thin electrolyte layer is confined to the sensor surface with a hydrophobic, CO $2$ and O $2$ permeable membrane.
-Membrane and electrolyte must be exchanged approximately every 28 days.
+The PCO2 measurement of Sentec TC Sensors (V-Sign[TM] Sensor 2, OxiVenT[TM] Sensor) is based on a Stow-Severinghaus type PCO2 sensor, i.e. a thin electrolyte layer is confined to the sensor surface with a hydrophobic, CO2 and O2 permeable membrane.
+Membrane and electrolyte must be exchanged vasoconstriction in response to hypothermia, medication, or a spell of Rynaud's syndrome)

+- venous pulsations (e.g. due to use of the forehead, cheek or earlobe as a measurement site on a patient in steep Trendelenburg position) - certain cardiovascular pathologies - skin pigmentation or tattoos - externally applied coloring agents (e.g. nail polish, dye, pigmented cream) - prolonged and/or excessive patient movement - exposure of the sensor to high ambient light levels - defibrillation approximately every 28 days.
 Additionally, the sensor membrane must be changed if it is damaged, not properly seated, or if there is trapped air or dry electrolyte under the membrane.
-With SenTec's patented Membrane Changer, the membrane and electrolyte can be changed with the ease of 4 identical Press-and-Turn steps in a highly reproducible manner (p.
-17).
+With Sentec's patented Membrane Changer, the membrane and electrolyte can be changed with the ease of 4 identical Press-and-Turn steps in a highly reproducible manner (p.
+28).

-Calibration of the PCO2 segment of SenTec TC Sensors is recommended every 6 to 12 hours and mandatory every 12 to

-16 hours (p.
-16).
-The PO_2 measurement of the OxiVenTTM Sensor is virtually drift free and, hence, calibration free.
-Nevertheless, the SDM, as a precaution, calibrates PO_2 during each mandatory calibration and subsequently approximately once every 24 hours during one of the anyways ongoing PCO_2 calibrations.

-To achieve local arterialization of the skin tissue at the measurement site, SenTec TC Sensors are operated at a constant sensor temperature of typically 41 °C in neonatal and 42 °C in adult/pediatric patients if PO_2 is disabled and - if PO_2 is enabled - of typically 43 °C in neonatal and 44 °C in adult/pediatric patients, respectively.
+Calibration of the PCO2 segment of Sentec TC Sensors is recommended every 6 to 12 hours and mandatory every 12 to 16 hours (p.
+2Z).
+The PO2 measurement of the OxiVenTTM Sensor is virtually drift free and, hence, calibration free.
+Nevertheless, the SDM, as a precaution, calibrates PO2 during each mandatory calibration and subsequently approximately once every 24 hours during one of the anyways ongoing PCO2 calibrations.
+To achieve local arterialization of the skin tissue at the measurement site, Sentec TC Sensors are operated at a constant sensor temperature of typically 41 °C in neonatal and 42 °C in adult/pediatric patients if PO_2 is disabled and - if PO_2 is enabled - of typically 43 °C in neonatal and 44 °C in adult/ pediatric patients, respectively.
 Controls of sensor temperature and application duration are designed to meet all applicable standards.
-To guarantee safe operation, SenTec TC Sensors reliably supervise the sensor temperature with two independent circuits.
+To guarantee safe operation, Sentec TC Sensors reliably supervise the sensor temperature with two independent circuits.
 Additionally, the SDM software redundantly controls the temperature of the connected sensor.

 WARNING: Do not alter or modify the sensor.
-Use only equipment, accessories, disposables or parts supplied or recommended by SenTec AG.
+Use only equipment, accessories, disposables or parts supplied or recommended by Sentec AG.
 Use of other parts may result in injury, inaccurate measurements and/or damage to the device.